-During such acts, he doesn't care if he kills an innocent bystander (he does have a license for that, you know).
+To complete his mission, Bond doesn't care if he kills an innocent bystander (he does have a license for that, you know).
 He's not worried about his insurance rates, or finding a babysitter for Saturday night.
 He doesn't care whether he's creating a “hostile work environment,” or worry about getting sent to HR for sensitivity training.
 Bond does what he has to in order to get the job done.
 Period.

 And imagining ourselves possessing that kind of power and freedom is the true appeal of Bond films.
 Modern men can't do those things (without also doing jail time, anyway).
 That's the fantasy: Doing whatever the hell you want, shooting anyone who looks at you funny, scoring with hot chicks, and getting paid big bucks for it.

-And that's where Hollywood keeps screwing up.
+And yet, that's where Hollywood keeps screwing up.
 So, in an effort to improve future Bond movies, I offer the Broccoli family this helpful checklist.

 - An ambitious super-villain.
-Bond should only be called in to fight a guy/girl that poses a global threat—space-based nuclear missiles or satellite lasers at a minimum.
+Bond should only be called in to fight a guy/girl that poses a global threat—space-based nuclear missiles, or satellite lasers, at a minimum.
 You don't call 007 in for Colombian drug lords with an Uzi or two.
 Hell, send Rambo after that guy, Bond has better things to do.
 If the Army—or heaven forbid, the cops—could do the job, you don't call a Double-0.
 Gotham PD didn't use the Bat-Signal every time some old lady shoplifted tins of cat food, did they?
 No. You keep 00-Seven under wraps in some paradise screwing Caribbean girls until you find him a worthy adversary who ominously pets a white cat for some reason.
 An adversary who doesn't work alone…

 - Henchmen.
-Every truly evil super-villian needs a few mindless drones, incapable of independent thought (kinda like how Dick Cheney needs Bush).
+Every truly evil super-villain needs a few mindless drones, incapable of independent thought (kinda like how Dick Cheney needs Bush).
 These stooges serve, basically, as ‘body-count' for Bond after he gets his mitts on semi-automatic firearms.
 Henchmen are anonymous “extras,” not real characters with tragic flaws due to unhappy childhoods.
-I don't care how Jaws got his metal teeth, or that his violent streak comes from not having a father figure as a child.
-All I need to know is that he's a bad guy and, frankly, metal teeth are all the back-story I require.
+Look, I don't care how Jaws got his metal teeth, or that his violent streak comes from not having a father figure as a child.
+All I need to know is that he's a bad guy and, frankly, metal teeth are all the back-story I need.

 - A bitchin' lair.
 Bond super-villains need hang-outs that you won't find in your local Homes & Land magazine.
-I'm talking about crazy, rising-out-of-the-sea condos, volcano-based duplexes, or lunar-orbiting tudors.
+I'm talking about crazy, rising-out-of-the-sea condos, volcano-based duplexes, or lunar-orbiting Tudors.
 You know, up-and-coming neighborhoods.

 - Bond only has sex.
 He is a licensed killer and CANNOT fall in love with a woman without putting her life in jeopardy and making himself vulnerable.
 Remember On Her Majesty's Secret Service?
 Bond falls in love, gets married and then, on his way to the honeymoon, she gets all shot up—lesson learned.
 That's the 007 downside; he can never fall in love.
 As a side benefit, that lack of human connection and emotional closeness ensures that Bond keeps his edge.
 Sure, one day he'll snap and shoot up a schoolyard full of preteens, but then “M” can just have him taken out by a younger, less psychotic 007.
-It's the circle of 007 life.
+It's the 007 circle of life.

 - An Aston Martin.
 It is Bond's only critical gadget.
 Notice I didn't say, “A car”?
 That's because it absolutely MUST be an Aston Martin.
 No other car says, “I'm a Brit, eh what?” with that funny Monty Python accent.
-(Except maybe Jaguar, but any schmuck can afford one of those…) And the car must be invisibly pimped, tricked and just plain stuffed with every weapon imaginable, short of one that fires killer bees.
+(Except maybe Jaguar, but any schmuck can afford one of those…) And the car must be invisibly pimped, tricked out, and just plain stuffed with every weapon imaginable, short of one that fires killer bees.

 - Calmness.
 James Bond doesn't run.
 Ever.
 Because running implies a lack of quick thinking, resourcefulness and/or planning; three things that will quickly get a 007 killed.
-Bond uses his muscles, wits or, in a pinch, Q-gadgets to pull his ass out of the fire at the last minute.
+Bond uses his muscles, wits or, in a pinch, Q-gadgets, to pull his ass out of the fire at the last minute.
 Believable?
 Rarely, but remember, this is a fantasy.
 Don't overthink it.